tinythings/sysinspect/docs/tutorial/wasm_modules_tutor.rst

 Calling a Wasm module from a model
 ----------------------------------

-Runtime-bound modules are not invoked directly at this moment.
-Instead, you reference the runtime module and specify which submodule it should execute.
+Runtime-bound modules are invoked through the virtual ``wasm.<module>`` namespace.
+Sysinspect resolves that virtual namespace to the installed ``runtime.wasm`` dispatcher automatically.

 Example action: